manussekhar/German_Notes/Cases/Articles/Negative Article.md

 4. When 2 verb comes put before 2nd verb which is in infinitive form [[Helping verb]]
 eg: I can't find you -> Ich kann dich nicht finden
-5. To make a sentence negative put it in the end eg : Ich esse das Essen -> Ich esse
+5. To make a sentence negative put it in the end eg : Ich esse das Essen -> Ich esse das